ritikaSolulab/tic-tac-toe/README.md

---> Install all the the node modules using command "npm i"
+--> Install all the the node modules using command "npm install"

 --> Start the server by command "npm start" or "node server.js 5050"